 Invasive Plants Ecosystem Investigation

 To help you engage students in authentic science outside this fall we have revised Ecosystem Investigation curriculum resources around citizen science projects.
 The Invasive Plants Ecosystem Investigation will be offered through Home Delivery and has been designed to support students as citizen scientists building interest in a research question and a field site, whether they are participating from school grounds or from home.
 In this five-day citizen science exploration, students will build the knowledge and skills needed to explore plant species in their area and contribute data to the Ecosystem Investigation Network.
 The Network hosts citizen science projects all designed to increase current understanding of the impacts of climate change on ecosystems in the Gulf of Maine.

 Sign up today

-Please click the button below to express interest in any of the above five-day GMRI Home Delivery sessions.
+Please use the button below to express interest in any of the above GMRI Home Delivery sessions.
 A member of our team will be in touch to finalize a date and time on a first-come, first-served basis and to collect information about your needs to suit your group.